arkitektio/kabinet-server/README.md

 ## Develompent

-Kabinet is a GraphQL API that allows you to visualize containers that are running connected container backend (actings as a standard
+Kabinet is a GraphQL API that allows you to retrieve and save containers Arkitekt App).
-Arkitekt App).
 It is designed to be used with Arkitekt Apps that are running in these containers, but can be used for any containerized application